-Other than involvement on a specific study, there’s also opportunities to be part of a research organisation’s in-house Consumer Advisory Panels (CAP).
-We work with practitioners and scientists to help identify research priorities, and give crucial feedback while they’re still framing their proposals.
+Other than involvement in a specific study, there’s also opportunities to be part of an organisation’s in-house Consumer Advisory Panels (CAP).
+We work with clinicians and researchers to help identify research priorities and give crucial feedback, while they’re framing their proposals.

-I’ve had the honour of joining the Translational Cancer Research Network (TCRN) as a CAP member.
-It’s a bit of a mouthful but basically it brings together researchers and clinicians from a variety of NSW universities and hospitals to help translate scientific discoveries into actual clinical policies and treatments more quickly.
+I’m honoured to be a CAP member with the Translational Cancer Research Network (TCRN).
+It’s a bit of a mouthful but basically it brings together researchers and clinicians from universities and hospitals across NSW, to help translate scientific discoveries into clinical policies and treatments more quickly.
 Reducing these delays can really make a difference for those living with cancer.

-These are full but uplifting days and I always leave with my head spinning about the potential research on the horizon, and with so much hope about the future of cancer detection, prevention and treatment.
+CAP meetings are full on but uplifting.
+I always leave with my head spinning about the potential research on the horizon, and with so much hope about the future of cancer prevention, detection and treatment.